-Local students accepted to University of Evansville
+Local Students Accepted to University of Evansville

-EVANSVILLE, IN-- The University of Evansville has announced those students accepted to UE for the Fall 2019 semester.
-They include:
+The University of Evansville has announced those students accepted to UE for the Fall 2019 semester.

 Hayley Mullen of Chandler, OK (74834)